County clerks, and deputy county clerks, are authorized to issue a marriage license only upon the following conditions:

 2. Social Security Number.
 Under T.C.A. § 36-3-104, applicants are required to provide their social security numbers on the application for a marriage license.
 However, the statute does not require that an applicant have a social security number to qualify for a marriage license, so applicants who have not been issued a social security number are not required to provide one in order to obtain a marriage license.
 Op.
 Tenn.
 Att’y Gen. 08-126 (July 22, 2008).
 For opinions of the Attorney General discussing the collection and disclosure of social security numbers, see Ops.
 Tenn.
 Att’y Gen. 98-065 (March 17, 1998), 99-132 (July 7, 1999), 02-003 (January 2, 2002), and 02-016 (February 6, 2002).

-3. Appearance by Affidavit (incarcerated or disabled applicants).
+3. Appearance by Affidavit (incarcerated, disabled, or deployed military applicants).
 If either individual is incarcerated at the time, the inmate is not required to appear but may instead submit a notarized statement containing the name, age, current address, and the name and address of the person’s parents, guardian or next of kin.
 If either individual has a disability which prevents the person from appearing, that person may submit a notarized statement containing the name, age, current address, and the name and address of the person’s parents, guardian or next of kin.
 T.C.A. § 36-3-104.
 Sample affidavit (disability) Sample affidavit (incarcerated)

 4. Parental Notification.
 If either applicant is under 18 years of age, immediately upon filing the application, the county clerk is required to send notice of the application by registered mail to the parents, guardian or next of kin of any minor applicant.
 This provision does not apply if both parents, the guardian, or next of kin of the minor applicant join in the application either by personal appearance or by submitting a sworn affidavit.
 T.C.A. § 36-3-104.